oliverheisel/Lakezone_Geofence/README.md

 ### 4.3 Create the software

 Find the script for the arduino [here](Arduino_Scripts/CheckCoordinatesSpeedBlinking10.ino).
+And requirements [here](Arduino_Scripts/requirements.txt).
 The script is commented and filled with sample coordinates of Lake Zurich.

 The software setup for this project involves the following key components and steps: